Peeper cam background

 Wireless Cavity Inspection Camera

-Included with each camera:
+Included with each camera system:

 - Wireless camera with built-in rechargeable Li-ion battery